-Many people have a garbage disposal in their kitchen sink, and find them very useful.
-However, when connecting a new garbage disposal to the existing circuit, it is important to consider what all can be connected to it.
+Many people have a garbage disposal in their kitchen sink and find them very useful.
+However, when connecting a new garbage disposal to the existing circuit, it is important to consider what can be connected to it.
 In other words, does a garbage disposal need a dedicated circuit, or can it be connected with other appliances?

 Now that you know that garbage disposals need to be on their own circuit, it is important to know why garbage disposals and dishwashers can only sometimes be connected to the same circuit.
 Keep reading to find out.

 Have you ever wondered why the garbage disposal switch is separate from the outlets and light switches in the kitchen?
 This is because they need to be on their own circuit apart from the other kitchen appliances.

 Garbage disposals need to be connected to a dedicated circuit that is 15 to 20 amps or more.
 It is unlikely that your garbage disposal will need a circuit with more than 20 amps of power.

 Garbage disposals should not be connected to a circuit with other appliances.
 If multiple appliances are on the same circuit, it could lead to a power shortage.
 In the event of a power shortage, you will have to reset the circuit by flipping the breaker.
 Frequent power shortages could damage the appliances, requiring them to be repaired or replaced.

 Garbage disposals don’t run for an extended period of time, instead, they run in short bursts.
 However, that short amount of use and initial surge of power is high enough to trip the breaker and cut off power to other appliances.